ideckia/ideckia/README.md

 * `u`: The `text to transform` will be underlined
 * `color.colorName`: The `text to transform` will be rendered in `colorName` color.
 * `size.fontSize`: The `text to transform` will be rendered in `fontSize` size.
+* `emoji.unicode`: This one has no `:` since it doesn't apply to a text.
+Will render the emoji of the `unicode` value, multiple values can be separated with commas (`,`).
+For example `emoji.1F919,1F3FC`.

 The transformers can be chained.
 For example:

 ```javascript
 The text is {b:{i:{u:bold, italic and underlined}}}.
 And this text will be {color.red:{size.50:colored with red and BIG}}
 ```

+### Dialogs

+The dialog system interface is defined in the [API](https://github.com/ideckia/ideckia_api/tree/develop/api/dialog/Dialog.hx).
+An implementation based on [zenity](https://github.com/ncruces/zenity) is provided in the basic package of ideckia from [here](https://github.com/ideckia/dialogs-zenity).
+This implementation is stored in `dialogs` folder next to the executable, where the application will look for it.
+It can be customized as you want, you can even create a new one.

 ## Actions